When it comes to image SEO, I’m sure you’ve heard enough about filenames and ALT tags for an entire lifetime.

 So clearly, not using Image Title attributes and Captions, or not using them correctly, means missing out on opportunities to engage and inform readers and search engines.

-Optimising Your Image Title Tag
+Optimizing Your Image Title Tag

 If your ALT text is “Skippy kangaroo jumping” your title could simply be “Skippy The Bush Kangaroo”